JohnNay/datafsm/cran-comments.md

 ## Downstream dependencies
 None.

-## Other notes
+## Notes

-The vignette FRD_vignette.Rmd takes a very long time to build.
+The vignette FRD_vignette.Rmd takes a very long time to build, so I am including a pre-compiled version of the vignette.